awolski/awolski.github.io/_pages/contact.md

 permalink: /contact/
 ---

-I'm easy to get in touch with via email at **tony [at] awolski.com**.
+I can be contacted at the email address below.
 I don't use social media.

-I prefer to keep things simple, and email does a fine job.
+<div id="contact"></div>